jsanz/carto_cli/README.md

-  cartodbfy       Runs the cartodbfication of a table to... delete          Deletes a dataset from your account describe        Report of all your table details export          Export your dataset import_dataset  Import a new dataset from a file on your... indexes         List your table associated indexes list            Display all your CARTO datasets list_tables     List tables and their main Postgres... merge           Merges a number of datasets schema          Shows your dataset attributes and types triggers        List your table associated triggers version         Prints the version of this application
+  cartodbfy       Runs the cartodbfication of a table to... delete          Deletes a dataset from your account describe        Report of all your table details edit            Edit dataset properties export          Export your dataset import_dataset  Import a new dataset from a file on your... indexes         List your table associated indexes list            Display all your CARTO datasets list_tables     List tables and their main Postgres... merge           Merges a number of datasets rename          Renames a dataset from your account schema          Shows your dataset attributes and types triggers        List your table associated triggers version         Prints the version of this application

 ```